-Matt Maciejewski, PhD is a Professor in the Division of General Internal Medicine, Department of Medicine.
-He is also a Research Career Scientist and Director of the Health Economics and Policy Unit in the Center for Health Services Research in Primary Care at the Durham VA Medical Center.
+Matt Maciejewski, PhD is a Professor in the Department of Population Health Sciences.
+He is also a Senior Research Career Scientist and Director of the Non-randomized Design Lab in the Center of Innovation to Accelerate Discovery and Practice Transformation at the Durham VA Medical Center.
 Matt also holds Adjunct Professor appointments in the Schools of Public Health and Pharmacy at the University of North Carolina at Chapel Hill.

 Education and Training

 - Ph.D., University of Minnesota, Twin Cities, 1998

 - Long-term Costs and Return on Investment for Bariatric Surgery

 - Generating Evidence on Deprescribing Safety

 - Addressing Bias from Missing Data in EHR Based Studies of CVD